f-enye/f-enye.github.io/README.md

 # Personal Website
-This includes all files used for [www.frankenye.com](https://www.frankenye.com).
+This includes all files used for building [www.frankenye.com](https://www.frankenye.com).
 # Build locally
 This app uses Jekyll to build static assets.
 To run locally follow the instructions from the [Jekyll documentation here](https://jekyllrb.com/docs/#instructions).